19hours/sg-statutes/Acts/Corruption, Drug Trafficking and Other Serious Crimes (Confiscation of Benefits) Act.md

 (1st July 2000)

-An Act to provide for the confiscation of benefits derived from, and to combat, corruption, drug trafficking and other serious crimes and for purposes connected therewith.
+An Act to provide for the confiscation of benefits derived from, and to combat, corruption, drug dealing and other serious crimes and for purposes connected therewith.

 [25/99]

+[Act 21 of 2014 wef 01/09/2014]

 [30th November 1993]